altonlea/first-practice-repository/README.md

 # First Practice Repository
 Practice project for learning about markdown, pull reuests, etc.

-## What this project is a
+## What this project is

 ## What this project isn't
    Advanced usage of webbooks, markdown, etc.